The amount of characters seen during Songs of War is so huge that they've had to split into different pages:

 - Jumped at the Call: When she saw the opportunity to break free from her life as a farmer, she did just that.

 - Nice Girl: She kindly allows Senn and Igneous to look at the map she bought in Episode 8, since they had been shunned by Marshall the Map Merchant.
 In return, they give her the general direction where Jalkar went.
+She also spares Lucidius, and later Grim, knowing that the former was of no threat to her, and the latter was more concerned with the Dragon Egg and Jalkar than actually killing her.

 - No Good Deed Goes Unpunished: Her attempts to get the Dragon Egg and return it to Etherea ends with the death of her dog Sam, and Abbigail having killed a man in Revenge for Sam's death, showing her how hard it really is to suddenly change lifestyles.